jenyss/jira-reporting-made-easy/README.md

 **Prerequisites** to run the **JIRA Ticket Cycle Time & State Workflow Analytics agent** with an MCP connection, you need:

-* Python 3.13 with a virtual environment (venv).
+* Python 3.13
-* JupyterLab (installed inside the venv) or Google Colab
+* JupyterLab (installed inside the venv) to run this notebook.
 * Node.js - includes npx, which is used to launch the MCP client (mcp-remote) on the fly without a global install.
 * Access to the Atlassian MCP endpoint: https://mcp.atlassian.com/v1/sse and permissions to read JIRA ticket data.
 * JIRA instance credentials (email, API token, and base URL) configured as environment variables.